-I wrote about it’s never too late to learn something new which I learned to swim last year.
+I wrote about it’s never too late to learn something new just because I’ve been learning many new things after 30.
+And also, I learned to swim last year.
 Some of you would say; where have you been Annie?
-And I also really wish I shouldn’t had been anywhere else so long but maybe that maybe “Better Late than Never” or “Never Too Late to Learn” is needed to make me or anyone in the same situation feel better!
-Haha.
-I knew that learning to swim will make me confidence fulfilling my dream about the world of underwater.
-I’d like to share some photos of my first time underwater experience..
+I also wish I shouldn’t had been anywhere else so long but maybe that maybe “Better Late than Never” or “Never Too Late to Learn”.

-My first tried was on Jemeluk Beach on the left side at life in Amed.
+So my first tried was there!
 Alex was my baby sitting.
-There were many beautiful fishes to amazed me up for the-first-time-snorkeling in life.
+There were many beautiful fishes which amazed me up.
 I was so exited and going here and there and here again got me a little dizzy.
 But most of all the feeling was fulfilled I had never felt like that for a long time.

 Seeing lovely clownfish for the first time in the ocean not aquarium was got me smitten!
 They are just too cute!

 The Dolphins watching was amazing, we saw a lot of them playing and teasing around.
-The important thing, the fisher guy told us about how to be patient and waiting for the right moment when the Dolphins show up.
-There is not necessary to chase and follow them to every direction they show up all the time, it will make them stress and we also will be stressed doing this crazy thing as well and also do not forcing the boat guy to do it too.
+The important thing, the fisherman told us about how to be patient and waiting for the right moment for the Dolphins to show up.
+There is not necessary to chase them to every direction, it will get them stressed and also do not forcing the captain to do it too.

-The boat price was 400,000 Rupiah or around $30.
-1 boat can carry up to 4 pax but that day it was only me and my husband went with him!
+Dolphin watching and Snorkeling trip at Lovina: 400,000 Rupiah or around $30.
+One boat carries up to 4 people but that day was only us went with him!